 • Networking opportunities are plentiful because there are various events being organized all year round.

 • IECA facilitates strong support from colleagues.
-Through the TalkList, IECs can get answers to any unanswered questions from clients.
-Because the Association has members globally, any client’s question you may need help with will likely be answered in less than 30 minutes (I am not exaggerating).
-And, it happens at odd hours too because members are operating in different time zones.
+Through the Member Network, IECs can get answers to any unanswered questions from clients.
+Because the association has members globally, any client’s question you may need help with will likely be answered in less than 30 minutes.
+(I am not exaggerating.)
+And, it happens at odd hours because members are operating in different time zones.

 • Members have opportunities to collaborate with colleagues from across the globe regarding subjects of interest.

 • Training through webinars and other events helps me to stay abreast of current issues in the field.

 • At conferences members get to spend several days together while sharing ideas regarding best practices and other important topics related to the profession.

 • IECA enables the engagement of its members through volunteer positions within the association.

 • The association offers a platform for all members to receive assistance with various types of problems they may face in their daily business.